Weyerhaeuser Co Annual Shareholders Meeting Transcript

 Rick R. Holley - Weyerhaeuser Company - Independent Non-Executive Chairman

-Good morning and welcome to Weyerhaeuser Company's first-ever virtual annual shareholder meeting.
-I'm Rick Holley, Chairman of the Board of Directors.
+Good morning, and welcome to Weyerhaeuser's Virtual Annual Meeting.
+I'm Rick Holley, the Chairman of the Board of Directors.

-Before we begin, I want to acknowledge the unprecedented circumstances we've all been facing over the last few months.
-So many people around the world are dealing with the stress and uncertainty of this pandemic at home and at work.
-And I want to take a moment to thank everybody associated with Weyerhaeuser for their commitment and care during this challenging time.
+Before we begin, I would like to acknowledge the unprecedented circumstances we've all been facing over the last year.
+With the stress and uncertainty caused by the pandemic, which has lasted well over a year now, I want to take a moment to thank everyone associated with Weyerhaeuser for their commitment and care during this challenging time.
 I want to thank our employees for staying focused on safely running our operations.
-I want to thank our customers and other partners for working so closely with us as we continue to deliver products people need.
-And I want to thank our shareholders for their patience and su
+I want to thank our customers and other business partners for working so closely with us as we continue to deliver products people need.
+And I want to thank our shareholders for their patience and support as we continue to manage the company through this situation.

 Weyerhaeuser Co Annual Shareholders Meeting Transcript